-In the end, none of this project’s backers got their coolers, but the company did go on to achieve success by selling the Coolest Cooler on Amazon for a higher price.
+In the end, none of this project’s backers got their coolers, but the company succeeded by selling the Coolest Cooler on Amazon for a higher price.

 10) OUYA Console

 Why it failed: OUYA failed because it was just bad.
-When backers received the console, all of the components were very low quality.
-The buttons were sticky and controller connectivity was poor, to name a couple of the problems with the console itself.
+When backers received the console, all the components were very low quality.
+The buttons were sticky, and controller connectivity was poor, to name a few problems with the console itself.

-Why it failed: As cool as “laser razor” sounds, there wasn’t any real technology behind Skarp that did what its founders claimed it could do.
-While Skarp did eventually release a prototype, it didn’t work anywhere near as well as it was supposed to.
+Why it failed: As cool as a “laser razor” sounds, no real technology behind Skarp did what its founders claimed it could do.
+While Skarp eventually released a prototype, it didn’t work as well as it was supposed to.
 Even physics experts were questioning the product at the time.

-After the initial hype died down, people started noticing other sketchy details about Skarp — the technology purported to power the razor wasn’t well documented and the funding requested seemed very low.
-Ultimately, Kickstarter shut down the project for violating the site’s rules pertaining to working prototypes.
+After the initial hype died down, people started noticing other sketchy details about Skarp — the technology purported to power the razor wasn’t well documented, and the funding requested seemed very low.
+Ultimately, Kickstarter shut down the project for violating the site’s rules about working prototypes.

 Why it failed: Amabrush failed because its creators were unable to find a European manufacturer who could produce the product at the right price.
-They tried to work with Asian manufacturers, but the quality of the product was too low to continue with the project.
+They tried to work with Asian manufacturers, but the product quality was too low to continue with the project.
 The owners of Amabrush eventually had to file for bankruptcy.

-What Zano was: Zano was an autonomous, intelligent nano drone with the ability to capture HD photos and videos from the air.
-It was small enough to fit in the palm of your hand, and allegedly able to fly all by itself while connected to your iOS or Android smart device.
+What Zano was: Zano was an autonomous, intelligent nano drone able to capture HD photos and videos from the air.
+It was small enough to fit in the palm of your hand and allegedly able to fly all by itself while connected to your iOS or Android smart device.

 You could allegedly maneuver the drone by tilting your device forward and backward or from side to side, and the drone’s sensors would prevent it from colliding with any obstacles.
-If the drone got too far or was running low on battery, it would automatically return to you.
+If the drone got too far or ran low on battery, it would automatically return to you.